borisblizzard/liteser/readme.txt

 - hltypes::Array does not support bool due to the implementation of bool within std::vector which does not allow them to be modified in a simple way.
 - hltypes::Array cannot contain another container type.
-- hltypes::Array cannot contain a henum-derived types.
+- hltypes::Array cannot contain henum-derived types.
 - hltypes::Map requires a workaround.
 Instead of directly declaring hltypes::Map<keyType, valueType>, you have to create a typedef first.
 - hltypes::Map keys do not support bool due to the implementation of bool within std::map which does